pbrod/nvector/README.rst

 Nvector is a suite of tools to solve geographical position calculations like:

-* Calculate the surface distance between two geographical positions:*
+* Calculate the surface distance between two geographical positions.

-* Convert positions given in one reference frame into another reference frame*
+* Convert positions given in one reference frame into another reference frame.

-* Find the destination point given start position, azimuth/bearing and distance*
+* Find the destination point given start position, azimuth/bearing and distance.

-* Find the mean position (center/midpoint) of several geographical positions.*
+* Find the mean position (center/midpoint) of several geographical positions.

-* Find the intersection between two paths.*
+* Find the intersection between two paths.

-* Find the cross track distance between a path and a position.*
+* Find the cross track distance between a path and a position.

 Description